FeedSnow/Simulated-Annealing-Sudoku-Solver/README.md

 0 0 0 0 8 0 0 7 9
 ```

 In the `inputs.h` file there are some example inputs which you can use to test program.
+If you won't change the code, there is no need to compile that file.